-We aim to provide feedback within 10 working days for complete applications, regardless of the outcome.
+We aim to provide feedback as quickly as possible, on average within 15 calendar days.
 However, if we have been in touch sooner with any questions, this will inevitably delay the process.

 19. Will the CJF provide feedback for unsuccessful applications?
 For example, will they be told which criteria they failed to meet?